 In November 2017 while attending a celebration of the 10th anniversary of the Ron Clark Academy — a private nonprofit middle school located in Southeast Atlanta — Winfrey revealed plans to donate $5 million to the school.
 The academy’s eponymous co-founder and author of “The Essential 55” appeared on “The Oprah Winfrey Show” multiple times.

 Rise Against Hunger

-In August 2017, the Kraft Heinz Company and Oprah Winfrey debuted their new O, That’s Good! line, which consists of four soups and four sides.
-This was the first project from the duo’s joint venture Mealtime Stories, Inc.
+In August 2017, the Kraft Heinz Company and Oprah Winfrey debuted their new O, That’s Good! line, which currently consists of refrigerated soups, sides, frozen pizza and frozen skillet meals.
+This line is part of the duo’s joint venture Mealtime Stories, Inc.

 Ten percent of profits from Mealtime Stories, Inc. are split equally between charity organizations Rise Against Hunger and Feeding America.